Request Tracing Configuration

 - Trace Store Size

-The maximum number of traces to be stored in the rolling trace store.
+The maximum number of traces to be stored in the local rolling trace store.
+A store shared in a cluster uses the maximum setting of this property of any instance in the cluster with request tracing enabled.

 - Trace Store Timeout